directus/directus/docs/configuration/data-model/collections.md

 When you configure a Sort Field, you have the option to manually [sort Items](/app/content/collection/#manually-sort-items) in any position you desire.
 As shown in the video, Fields which cannot serve as Sort Fields will be grayed out and un-selectable in the **Sort Field** dropdown.
-You will need to use a Standard Field that stores Integer Type data.
+A Standard Field that stores Integer Type data is required.

 **Sort Field** — Select a Field to custom sort and order Items.
 Click **Deselect** to disable.